Sanjay3207/UMBC-DATA606-Capstone/docs/report.md

 We are currently witnessing a critical convergence of environmental crises where climate change is simultaneously destabilizing natural ecosystems and agricultural foundations.
 Global temperatures are rising, leading to altered precipitation patterns and more frequent extreme weather events.
 This project focuses on two of the most immediate consequences of these shifts: the proliferation of catastrophic wildfires and the threat to agricultural productivity due to drought.

 ### The Wildfire Crisis
 Wildfires are no longer seasonal events restricted to specific regions; they have become a year-round global hazard.
 According to data referenced from the Food and Agriculture Organization (FAO) and NASA, wildfires burn an estimated **400 million hectares of land annually**.
-These events cause irreparable damage to biodiversity, destroy critical infrastructure, and release vast amounts of carbon dioxide into the atmosphere, creating a feedback loop that further accelerates climate warming.
+These events cause irreparable damage to biodiversity, destroy critical infrastructure, and release vast amounts of carbon dioxide into the atmosphere, creating a feedbak loop that further accelerates climate warming.

 Traditional methods of wildfire monitoring—such as ground patrols or aerial surveys—are often reactive, dangerous, and difficult to scale across vast, remote territories.
 Furthermore, heavy smoke often renders standard optical satellite imagery useless during the most critical moments of a fire.
 This creates an urgent need for automated, sensor-agnostic systems capable of detecting thermal anomalies through smoke and cloud cover.